Abraham Okyere

-Abraham Okyere (born 6 July 2002) is a Ghanaian professional footballer who plays as midfielder for Finnish club Haka in Veikkausliiga.
+Abraham Okyere (born 6 July 2002) is a Ghanaian professional footballer who plays as midfielder for Las Vegas Lights FC in the USL Championship.
 He previously played for Ghanaian Premier League side International Allies.

 Career

 Okyere started his career with Ghanaian club International Allies in 2018 moving through the ranks till he was promoted to the senior team.
 He made his debut during the 2019 2019 GFA Normalization Committee Special Competition.

 After playing for Al-Hilal United in United Arab Emirates, on 22 June 2021, Okyere signed for Belgian First Division A side Beerschot on a two-year deal.

 During the 2023 season, Okyere had a stint in India with TRAU FC in the country's second-tier I-League.

 Okyere moved to Finland in April 2024 and signed with Kokkolan Palloveikot (KPV) in third-tier Ykkönen.
 The team eventually finished as the season's runner-up, but were defeated in the promotion play-offs by Käpylän Pallo.
 After the season, Okyere was named the Ykkönen Midfielder of the Year.

 On 31 October 2024, he joined Haka in Finnish top-tier Veikkausliiga on a two-year deal.

+In December 2025, Las Vegas Lights announced they had signed Okyere through the 2027 USL Championship season.